xython-monitoring/xython/README.md

 Celery is a distributed tasks manager, this will permit to be scalable and/or ran tests on another host.
 Probably handling client data will also be handled by celery.

+For clustering, I will work on using a rabbitMQ cluster to see if it is doable.

+# equivalence
+* xymonnet is replaced by xython_test on the celery cluster
+* xymon_channel: xymon_channel could be replace by either a simple tool which ask xythond for recent change or the use of a rabbitMQ cluster
+* xymongen: embedded in xythond for the moment

 # Feature matrix
 TODO
 <table>